pschirmacher/morsepeter/README.md

 # morsepeter

-A Clojure library designed to ... well, that part is up to you.
+Unpolished morse telegraph written in Clojure for the Raspberry Pi.
+Largely unfinished and not tested.

 ## Usage

-FIXME
+Depends on https://github.com/jkransen/framboos which needs to be 'mvn install'ed locally.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 pschirmacher

 Distributed under the Eclipse Public License, the same as Clojure.